sabynn/dicoding-flutter-beginner-class/dicoding_wisata_bangka/README.md

 # Wisata Bangka
-An app showing some beautiful places in Bangka Referenced from [Codelab Wisata Bandung](https://www.dicoding.com/academies/159) from Dicoding
+An app showing some beautiful places in Bangka <br />
+Referenced from [Codelab Wisata Bandung](https://www.dicoding.com/academies/159) from Dicoding

 ## Screenshots 📷